RESEARCHING PROFESSIONAL PRACTICE IN EDUCATION, BUSINESS AND BEHAVIORAL SCIENCES

 12. How long does it take to hear if my manuscript has been accepted for publication?

 If you select a standard review, you can expect to receive notice of CSI’s determination in two to four weeks.
 If you select an expedited review, you will receive notification within seven business days.
+However, the peer review process can take several months.

 13. How long will it take to hear if my presentation abstract has been accepted?